architectoftime/Superposition/README.md

 About The Architect of Times adventures, The Singularity, The Black Holes, The Ghosts and The Presences.

-# Superposition: The Foundations of Post-Scarce Universe
+# Superposition: The Discovery of Post-Scarce Universes

 # Superposition: The Laws of the Parallel Universes
 - Living Constitutions